Core Protocol Concepts

 # response.supported_modes → available mode URIs

-The SDK maps these to Python exceptions:
+The SDK maps them to Python exceptions:

 from macp_sdk import MacpAckError, MacpTransportError